 So what can you do about it?

-Personally, I went out and bought a garden hose specifically made for drinking water and that stated it was lead free.
+Personally, I went out and bought a lead-free farm garden hose and this hose made specifically for drinking water and that stated it was lead free.
 I bought gardening gloves that were made from hemp, organic cotton and leather.
 I skip the kneeling pads (and just wear thick pants instead).
 I have yet to find a lead-free spray nozzle or sprinkler so please comment with any suggestions!

 HealthyStuff.org also recommends letting your hose runs for a few seconds before using to flush out contaminants, keeping your hose in the shade to minimize leaching, and avoiding lead, PVC and brass.